 10. Short Day Trips from Dublin to Keadeen Mountain Farms

 Two things define Ireland: the awe-inspiring landscapes and green pastures spread across rolling hills of the island.
-While farming is one of the most profitable fields of economy, it’s also a significant part of Irish culture and traditions.
+While farming is one of the most profitable fields of economy, it’s also a significant part of Irish culture.

-Irish farmers, recognizing their important role in cultural heritage and looking for ways to make extra money, open their doors for the short day excursions from Dublin.
-So for example, it takes a few hours to visit Keadeen Mountain Farms, meet its animal-residents, and learn about production and benefits of hemp seeds.
+Irish farmers, recognizing their important role in the cultural heritage and looking for ways to make extra money, open their doors for the short day excursions from Dublin.
+So for example, it takes a few hours to visit Keadeen Mountain Farms, meet its animal residents, and learn about production and benefits of hemp seeds.